WGN-TV: WB affiliation (1995–2006)

-Channel 9 chose not to clear the network's Kids' WB block, in favor of airing a local morning newscast and an afternoon sitcom block on weekdays and a mix of news, public affairs and paid programs on Saturday mornings.
-On February 19, WCIU-TV—which had become an English-language independent full-time as a result of Univision (from which it had aired programming on a part-time basis) moving to WGBO the month prior—reached an agreement with Time Warner to carry the Kids' WB lineup as well as to take on responsibilities of airing WB programs at times when WGN was scheduled to air sporting events during prime time.
-(Although the network's programming was split between WGN-TV and WCIU locally beginning with the Kids' WB block's September 9, 1995, debut, the WGN superstation feed carried The WB's prime time and children's programs until the stopgap network feed was discontinued.)
-Even as Chicago's network-owned stations began adopting network-centric station branding during the mid-to-late 1990s, WGN-TV continued to be referred to on-air as either "WGN Channel 9" or simply "Channel 9"; by 1999, the station began to be referred to mainly by the WGN call letters (as had been the case with the national feed since 1997).
-By that time, WGN replaced its late-night feature film presentations (except for the Saturday Action Theater showcase) with syndicated sitcoms.
+WGN-TV chose not to clear the network's Kids' WB block, instead airing a local morning newscast and an afternoon sitcom block on weekdays, and a mix of news, public affairs, and paid programs on Saturday mornings.
+On February 19, WCIU-TV—which had become a full-time, English-language, independent as a result of Univision, from which it had aired programming on a part-time basis, moving to WGBO the month prior—reached an agreement with Time Warner to carry the Kids' WB lineup and to take on responsibilities of airing WB programs at times when WGN was scheduled to air sporting events during prime time.
+(Note: Although the network's programming was split between WGN-TV and WCIU locally beginning with the Kids' WB block's September 9, 1995, debut, the WGN superstation feed carried The WB's prime time and children's programs until the stopgap network feed was discontinued.)
+Even as Chicago's network-owned stations began adopting network-centric station branding during the mid-to-late 1990s, WGN-TV continued to be referred to on-air as either "WGN Channel 9" or "Channel 9"; by 1999, the station began to be mainly referred to as "WGN", as had the national feed since 1997.
+By that time, WGN replaced its late-night feature film presentations, except for the Saturday Action Theater showcase, with syndicated sitcoms.

 WGN-TV's second and final logo as a WB affiliate, used from 2002 to 2006.